jacko972/serverless-workshop/5-Events_Triggers/Readme.md

 Once uploaded refresh the bucket and you should see a small version of the file has also been created!

-**note:** if you're uploading different images be sure to prefix them with image-
+__Note:__ if you're uploading different images be sure to prefix them with image-

 ---
 Ric Harvey - ngineered.co.uk 2016